Blendify/blender-manual/blender_docs/manual/interface/undo_and_redo.rst

    The Undo History Menu.

-There is also an Undo History of your actions, recorded by Blender.
+There is also an Undo History of the last actions taken, recorded by Blender.
-You can access the history with :kbd:`Ctrl-Alt-Z`.
+You can access the history pop-up with :kbd:`Ctrl-Alt-Z`.

+First positions correspond to most recent actions.
+A small icon of an eye next to one of the entries indicates the current status.
 Rolling back actions using the *Undo History* feature will take you back to the action you choose.
-Much like how you can alternate between going backward in time with :kbd:`Ctrl-Z` and then forward with :kbd:`Ctrl-Shift-Z`, you can hop around on the Undo timeline as much as you want as long as you do not make a new change.
+Much like how you can alternate between going backward in time with *Undo* and then forward with *Redo*, you can hop around on the Undo timeline as much as you want as long as you do not make a new change.
 Once you do make a new change, the Undo History is truncated at that point.
+Selecting one of the entries in the list takes the current status to that position.

 Repeat Last